 6. Feathered Layers

 Gleaming, middle-parted waves molded to perfection were the hallmarks of the decade’s pretty girls.
 A feathered hairstyle was the first-generation “Rachel,” and flattered almost all face shapes due to its democratic layers and low-maintenance length.
-This shoulder-dusting style also was the perfect foil for the exaggerated feminine silhouettes of the era (ruffles and lace!), and easily transitions into this fall’s off-shoulder and ruffle trends too.
-Get that post-blowout shine with a shine spray, such as TRESemmé Smooth & Silky No Frizz Shine Spray, liberally applied on lengths to ends.
+This shoulder-dusting 80s hairstyle also was the perfect foil for the exaggerated feminine silhouettes of the era (ruffles and lace!), and easily transitions into this fall’s off-shoulder and ruffle trends too.

 7. Shaved Sides

 Mohawks and side-shaven undercuts were an underground staple, particularly with the punk movement.
 Pairing these edgy looks with alternative hair colors, such as bright blues and greens, was also the norm.
-These days, these 1980s hairstyles have pretty much resurfaced in all their subversive glory, and with a gamut of patterns and colors to boot.
+These days, this 80s hairstyle has pretty much resurfaced in all its subversive glory, and with a gamut of patterns and colors to boot.
 A firm-hold hairspray, such as Bed Head by TIGI Hard Head, helps you wear your look loud and proud.

 Not gonna lie: We had these in every color, for every day of the week.
 These bad boys were the main hair accessories of the 1980s.
 No other hair tie was as comfy or held our high ponies in place as efficiently.
 Whether it was the extra traction from the curly fabric cover—or simply tons of hairspray—we will never know.
 For now, it’s safe to say our top knots have found their most hardworking reinforcements, in more sophisticated renditions such as leather and metallic elastic.